-Within your broader personalization strategy, you can take control of what your customers see with targeted product recommendations.
+Take control of what your ecommerce customers see using a targeted product recommendation engine.

 Using a recommendation engine, you can deliver personalized experiences to increase adds-to-basket, cross-sell and become more customer-centric.
 This is especially valuable for brands with large product catalogs because the algorithm based feature acts as a data filtering tool, showing site visitors more of the available products—and the most relevant products—naturally integrated with the customer journey.

 Recommendations are a valuable element in ecommerce personalization

 Product recommendations can shortcut the decision-making process and there is significant value in using it as part of your personalization strategy:

 - Economic - Recommendations consistently perform well, with up to 6% uplift in total digital top-line revenues when a range of techniques are implemented.